hunghhdev/x2telegram/README.md

 - `AI_PROMPT`: General prompt for all AI providers
 - `OLLAMA_PROMPT`: Specific prompt for Ollama (overrides AI_PROMPT)
-- `GROQ_PROMPT`: Specific prompt for Groq (overrides AI_PROMPT)
+- `CLAUDE_PROMPT`: Specific prompt for Claude (overrides AI_PROMPT)

 Example:
 ```
-AI_PROMPT="Analyze this tweet and determine if it contains news or announcements.
-Respond with JSON {is_relevant: boolean, reason: string}"
+AI_PROMPT="Analyze this tweet and provide a brief, thoughtful comment about it.
+Keep your response short and to the point."
 ```

 ## Usage